yolken/yolken-blog/site/_posts/2020-09-20-service-meshes.md

 excerpt: |
     Service meshes look great on paper but can be a huge pain to roll out and manage.
-In this post, I want to share some of my war stories and caution against diving into the "service mesh" hype too quickly.
+In this post, I want to share some of my war stories and caution against diving into the service mesh hype too quickly.
 ---

 I've worked on deploying "service meshes" at multiple companies.
 Although